Why C-PACE Should Be Part of Every Major Project - Current AND Past

 This is a tough spot to be in.

-Taking on bank debt at a competitive rate is certainly one of the more standard ways to fund a project; however, it’s often not enough.
-There may be a gap and an accompanying challenge to keep your cost of capital from creeping up.
+Taking on traditional bank debt at a competitive rate to fund a project is certainly one of the more standard ways to fund a venture; however, it’s often not enough.
+There may be a gap and an accompanying challenge to finance the full cost of your project and keep your cost of capital from creeping up.

-A common approach to solve this is to bring in mezzanine financing, short-term debt at a much higher rate.
-But this can create the aforementioned cost of capital challenge if the project didn't already have one.
+One common solution is to bring in mezzanine financing, which is intended to be short-term debt, but at a much higher rate.
+At issue here is the aforementioned cost of capital challenge.

-Commercial property assessed clean energy financing, or C-PACE, should be utilized in these scenarios.
-It’s available to projects before AND well after completion.
+Commercial property assessed clean energy financing, or C-PACE, is the perfect tool to use in these scenarios.
+And even better - available to projects before AND well after completion.

 That’s right.
-Oftentimes, C-PACE as a source of financing can be applied to completed construction as a way to free up cash that went into the project.
+Oftentimes, C-PACE as a source of financing can be applied to completed construction projects as a way to free up previously-committed cash invested into the project.
 For more on this, please read this previous blog post here.

 The benefits of C-PACE

-Anyone involved in property construction - bankers, lawyers, financial advisors, developers, construction managers, etc. - should advise their clients to explore and apply for C-PACE financing as part of a project’s capital stack.
+Anyone involved in real estate project development - bankers, lawyers, financial advisors, developers, construction managers, etc. - should advise their clients to explore and apply C-PACE financing as part of a project’s capital stack.

 The benefits of using C-PACE financing are multifold: